RacsoRhodes/travelpoints/readme.txt

 		Requires "travelpoints" privilege.

-		Saves a new travelpoint at the player's current position with a description for the current world.
+		Saves a new travelpoint at the player's position with a description for the current world.

 	----------------------------------------------------------------------------
 	3.0 /tpgo